ThomasSchlitt/ffmpeg_scripts/README.md

     - if errors occur, manually add the folder to your path
 --------------------
 # Usage:
-- scripts included in the 'scripts' directory should be active after installation
+- batch files in top-level directory will call powershell scripts in Scripts directory
+	- powershell scripts will perform all operations for file creation + video editing
-- double-click to launch a command prompt window and follow text instructions
+- double-click batch files (.cmd) to launch a command prompt window and follow text instructions
 --------------------
 # Known Issues:
-- absolute file path cannot contain special characters ( ! , ~ , # , etc...)
 - color space can be distorted if input video includes a very dense mesh:
     - lots of dark color may distort the generated color pallete during conversion
 - anecdotally speaking, .avi with no compression (24 bits/pixel) tends to producebest color-representation in .gif